 Implant reconstruction uses an implant to replace breast tissue that has been removed.
 The implant is placed below the pectoralis muscle or below the skin.

 If the breast skin and muscle cannot accommodate a patient’s desired implant size, the tissues can be expanded to create space for a larger implant.
 This is accomplished by initially placing a tissue expander in the breast pocket instead of an implant.
 The tissue expander has a port that can be accessed with a needle through the skin and can be filled with fluid slowly over time.
-Once the desired size is achieved, the tissue expander is removed, and an implant is placed in a second operation.
+During breast reconstruction in Bend, Oregon, once the desired size is achieved, the tissue expander is removed, and an implant is placed in a second operation.

 What are the tissue